 Stroke education for patient care technicians

 This is an excerpt from a member only article.
-To read the article in its entirety, please login or subscribe to The Staff Educator.
+To read the article in its entirety, please login.

 Designation as a stroke center requires that all clinical and nonclinical hospital employees receive training on how to recognize a stroke and take appropriate actions.
 Why do nonclinical staff members need stroke education?
 A security officer, for example, might encounter a patient or family member exhibiting behaviors consistent with stroke.
 The officer must be able to recognize the signs and symptoms of stroke and how to promptly summon qualified patient care providers.